Mail & Guardian proves itself to be a source of destruction of apartheid memory, once again

 What follows is an abject lesson in why apartheid memory is slipping away from a generation moving into senility and old age.

-“PURPLE RAIN … It’s the Women’s March in Cape Town that we seemed to have pushed out of the recesses of our memory because we are made to believe that the only woman’s march was the march to Pretoria.”
-He continued, perhaps testing us by raising a bizarre point about memory?
-That’s odd, I can’t be that old, I think, subtracting the anniversary from my age.
+“PURPLE RAIN … screamed the headline: “It’s the Women’s March in Cape Town that we seemed to have pushed out of the recesses of our memory” enthused the academic “because we are made to believe that the only women’s march was the march to Pretoria.”
+Was the academic perhaps testing us all by raising a bizarre point about memory?

-I was also with Nat Tardrew (captured flying the middle finger in a red hat behind the Shawco van) and the late Billy Mandindi when the two came back drenched with purple dye, sitting with Billy in Tardrew’s car as he picked up a piece of lino and determined to record the event as a printed art work.
+I was thus with Nat Tardrew (captured flying the middle finger in a red hat behind the Shawco van) and the late Billy Mandindi when the two came back drenched with purple dye, sitting with Billy in Tardrew’s car as he picked up a piece of lino and determined to record the event as a printed art work.

 The image itself is cropped from the same image I scanned from Die Suid-Afrikaan for the Wikimedia Foundation, along with its South African National Library stamp and date, November 1989.